Can Reasoning Path still be Effective as Input? Bridging Post-Reasoning to Chain-of-Thought Compression: Experiments

-We control the information in UT by early stopping compressor training at different step, then measure both the information volume of UTs and UCoT performance.
+We control the information in soft tokens by early stopping compressor training at different step, then measure both the information volume of contextual CoT and UCoT performance.
 The results with the Qwen2.5-7b-Instrust model on the GSM8K dataset are reported in \tabref{tab:TG_IG}.
-The positive correlation between the information volume in UT and the performance of UCoT suggests that our method compresses rich reasoning information into the embedding space of LLMs, allowing the model to maintain performance with a shorter reasoning path.
-In addition, we conduct a case study on the UT-decoded text in Appendix \ref{C.7}.
+The positive correlation between the information volume in soft tokens and the performance of UCoT suggests that our method compresses rich reasoning information into the embedding space of LLMs, allowing the model to maintain performance with a shorter reasoning path.